stderr-enst/jobefficiency/episodes/03_schedulertools.md

 many machine conditions, including congestion in the data communication, disk access, operating system jitter, and so on, you might want to ask for a substantial buffer.
-Nevertheless, asking for more than twice as much time as job is expected to need is usually doesn't make sense.
+Nevertheless, asking for more than twice as much time as job is expected to need, usually doesn't make sense.

 Another thing is that SLURM by default reserves a certain amount of memory per core.
 In this case the actual memory usage is just a fraction of that amount.
-We could reduce the memory allocation by explicitly asking for less, as shown below, by modifying the `render_snowman.sbatch` job script.
+We could reduce the memory allocation by explicitly asking for less by modifying the `render_snowman.sbatch` job script.

+:::::::::::::::::::: challenge

+Edit the batch file to reduce the amount of memory requested for the job.
+Note that the amount of memory per node can be requested with the `--mem=` argument.
+The amount of memory is specified by a number followed by a unit.
+The units can represent kilobtytes (KB), megabytes (MB), gigabytes (GB).
+For the calculations we are doing here 100 megabytes per node is more than sufficient.
+Submit the job, and inspect the efficiency with `seff`.
+What is the memory usage efficiency you get?

+:::::::: solution

+The batch file after adding the memory request becomes.

 ```input
 #!/usr/bin/bash
 #SBATCH --time=01:00:00